-"So you killed him!"
+"You killed him!"
 Inias roared as his body shook.
 Boiling blood sang in his veins as he gripped his sword tighter, fighting the urge to rush him.
 Styx barked and snarled beside him, waiting for Inias order to strike.

-"Inias he's baiting you."
+"Inias he's bating you."
 Naesala whispered beside him, giving him a light shove with her shoulder to draw his attention.
 "He killed himself.
-The Crescent could've made us the richest kingdom in all of Harrowsvale."
+The Crescent could've made us the richest kingdom in all the Vale."
 Caelan went on, his smile growing as Inias' glare deepened.

 Inias shoved at Naesala and pulled a knife from his belt.
 "Styx, are you ready?"
 He whispered to the fox, who nodded with an eager lick of his lips.
 Styx sunk into his shadow and slipped beneath Inias.
-His entire body had seemed to sink straight into the ground.
-The tattoo on Inias' neck glowed, to Naesala's surprise.
+The tattoo on his neck glowed, to Naesala's surprise.
 "Find Sylvis.
 I can hold him."
 He could only borrow Styx's strength for so long, he only hoped it was long enough to wear Caelan down.

 "Do you ever learn?"
 She asked, pointing her gun straight at Caelan, who was forming a ball of fire at the end of his staff.
 Inias shot forward like a bolt of black lightning, moving more quickly than the crystal she'd fired.
 Caelan slammed into a tree, barely able to lift his staff in time to catch the boy's blade.
 Despite her surprise, she shook her head and rushed to join Inias.
 "Sylvis will find us!"
 She reminded him, knowing Caelan's flames would draw his attention.

 "So that's it," Caelan growled as red flames lashed for Inias face, who quickly jumped away and rolled.
 "You eat the fox and gain his strength.
 Clever boy.
 Even your father hadn't thought of that."
 He turned and deflected another crystal aimed at his head.
 A blow came to his right and before he could turn, another came to his left.
-Before he could make any noise, a fist slammed into Caelan's gut.
+Before he could make any noise, a fight slammed into Caelan's gut.
 Naesala watched as that black bolt darted around, slamming Caelan from every direction until the man finally flew across the forest.